amcwong/MINIS-Event-Detection-Notes/tasks.md

 ### Other Notes:

-- When updating sub-tasks about the information about a previous sub-task, ensure to include all errors that occured, what their problem was, and how they were fixed.
+- When updating any documentation (including sub-tasks) about the information about a completed sub-task, ensure to include all errors that occured, what their problem was, and how they were fixed.

 # Task 1: Make File Access Robust to Project Structure Changes